 - Spanish learning tools (ex: verb conjugation practice sheets)

 The starting point for all language learners is exposure to the language itself.
 New sounds, words and ways of connecting meanings are very challenging.
-Gaining experience hearing, saying, reading and writing is crucial from the beginning.
+Gaining experience listening, speaking, reading and writing is crucial from the beginning.

 At the beginning, you want to start with an easy book.
-Children’s books are perfect for basic vocabulary and simple sentence structures.
-More on beginning books
+Any of these are good options for beginners books.

 The oral skills are the foundation for all skills.
 Listening is the number one language skill to focus on from the start.
 And second to that is pronunciation, if you plan on having a smooth conversation.